msharif42/mdbulbulsharif.github.io/_pages/about.md

 I was born in Bangladesh, a beautiful country in South Asia.
 I completed my undergraduate studies at Bangladesh University of Engineering and Technology (BUET).
 Besides research, I like to develop video games mainly for mobile platforms.
 I have developed the most popular card game ([29 Card Game](https://play.google.com/store/apps/details?id=com.BS_Pias.twentynine&hl=en_US)) in the south Asian region.
 So far there are 7 million downloads in google play store.

 I like to play Cricket.
-I consider myself as a bowler allrounder.
 Besides that, I like to travel, watching movies, and play cards with friends like (Poker, Bridge, 29, etc).